Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 Turn forecasting on by toggling the button in the top left of the canvas.

-In this example we'll forecast profitability using a funnel that has a lead magnet which leads to a sales funnel with a main product and an upsell.
+In this example, we'll forecast profitability using a funnel with a lead magnet that leads to a sales funnel with a main product and an upsell.

 Setting Your Audience Size